beckynevin/EVE/README.md

 ```
 download_chandra_obsid XXXX evt1
 ```
+For more information, you can look up observations here: https://cda.harvard.edu/chaser/

 ## Download stowed background
 When you install ciao, the stowed background files are already downloaded!
 They can be found at $CALDB/data/chandra/hrc/bkgrnd/. <-- For some reason this doesn't register for me.